Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Methodology

-\textbf{Indicators of Compromise:} are actionable technical elements and are directly consumable by cyber defense systems and components for detecting malicious or suspicious activity.
-A good IOC encompasses contextual information in addition to behavioral, computed, or atomic indicators to assist situational awareness.
+\textbf{Indicators of Compromise:} are actionable technical elements/artifacts consumed by cyber security tools to detect intrusions.
+A good IOC assists threat situational awareness and encompasses contextual information in addition to behavioral (relates to TTPs), computed, or atomic indicators.

-\textbf{Atomic Indicators:} the value of atomic indicators is limited due to their short shelf life.
-Atomic indicators include file hashes, domain names, and IPs.
+\textbf{Atomic Indicators:} the value of atomic indicators is questionable due to their limited context and possible short shelf life.
+Indicators can include email addresses, domain names, and IPs.
+Atomic indicators may or may not exclusively represent activity by an adversary.

-\textbf{Target:} represents the entity an attack is directed to and can be an organization, a sector, a nation, or individuals.
+\textbf{Target:} represents the entity an attack is directed to and can be an organization, a sector, a nation, or an individual.

 \textbf{Course of Action:} refers to measures that can be taken to prevent or respond to attacks.